 Exit strategy discussions may arise at reviews.
 This may include:

-The PSC Chief Executive, under clause 17.1 of the directive, may consider involuntary redundancy only under exceptional circumstances.
+The PSC Chief Executive may consider involuntary redundancy only under exceptional circumstances.

 Agencies must keep their own register of employees affected by workplace change.

 complete quarterly reporting on the implementation of the SEAWC directive as required by the Public Service Commission (PSC), including providing information on the number of voluntary redundancies and employees registered for placement under the directive